TechnicianOnline/WinBOLT/README.md

 monthly.bat will run Windows Updates, ccleaner and allow Emsisoft CLS to run in the background.

 Options #4
 Will run a basic Windows Tune up.
-Deleting temp files, running CCLeaner and Emsisoft CLS.
+Deleting temp files, running CCLeaner Sophos CLS and Emsisoft CLS.
 Using this will allow you to quickly do basic maintenance quickly, without involving other options above or below.

 Options #5